 An expanded discussion about the utility business model of the future.

-Download the Transforming the Creation of Integrated Resource Plans (IRPs) report.
+Read Transforming the Creation of Integrated Resource Plans (IRPs) online (or download the PDF).

 —Rich Maggiani, Resource Planning Consultant